 The other half of the street people are much more like daily workers.
-They may have a trapline for bottles in some alleys, or they do daily work, but otherwise they live without encumbrances.
-They still maintain a purpose and a sense of accomplishment and these elements are what makes their lives more enjoyable.
-Street people or not, they are doing all they need to do to fulfil themselves.
+They may have a back-alley trap-line for bottles, or they do daily work, but otherwise they live without encumbrances.
+They still maintain a purpose and a sense of accomplishment, and these elements are what makes their lives more enjoyable.
+Street people or not, they are doing all they need to do to fulfill themselves.

 Each of these challenges expands us.
 Through our expansion we can appreciate other people’s experiences better, and that permits a stronger connection to them.
 As we become more capable we also become potentially more helpful.
 But if we have always taken the easy way out, then we will have no strength to help either ourselves or those we care about.

-You will benefit from any expansion of yourself through experience.
-Whether it’s the sort of strength that’s in your muscles, the strength you employ to redirect your thinking to healthier choices, the strength to admit you’re wrong, the strength to ask for help, or the strength to try things both physically and emotionally that scare you— the sense of overcoming is the sense of strength being built.
+We will benefit from any expansion of ourselves through experience.
+Whether it’s the sort of strength that’s in our muscles, the strength we employ to redirect our thinking to healthier choices, the strength to admit we’re wrong, the strength to ask for help, or the strength to try things both physically and emotionally that scare us— the sense of overcoming is the sense of new strengths being built.
 The fear is like pain in the gym.
 It’s a signal of growth.
-And by enduring that aspect of life, you open up many others.
+And by enduring that aspect of life, we open up many others.

-Do not live in fear.
-Do not look for an easy life.
-Do not avoid challenges.
+We need not live in fear.
+There’s little value in looking for an easy life.
+We need not avoid challenges.
 Life is a playground.
-Don’t stand idly by why others do your playing for you.
-Get in there and get dirty.
-Not because you should, but because you can.
-Because all of the people who are doing it are the ones that keep doing it and that’s for good reason: because the view is always worth the climb.
+There is no reason to stand idly by why others do our playing for us.
+We should get in there and get dirty.
+Not because we should, but because we can!
+Because all of the people who are doing it are the ones that keep doing it, and that’s for good reason: because the view is always worth the climb.